-- Contact your state representatives in the House and Senate and urge them to support H.2532.
+- Contact your state representatives in the House and Senate and urge them to support S.1747.
 State representatives want to hear from constituents and respond to issues based on volume of calls, emails and letters.
 Short, personal messages from voters have a real impact!
-See below for some talking points, taken from LWVMA testimony, you can use when talking to friends, family and representatives.
+See below for some talking points.

 - Practice life-style changes that can help reduce your personal carbon footprint.

 - There is strength in numbers.
 Join the LWVMA!

 Talking points: Why LWVMA supports S.1747 An Act Combatting Climate Change and strong carbon pricing legislation